Wood detail curved ceiling in REMY Daycare

 Steel tie-rod systems resist wind/seismic forces

-Continuous self-adjusting steel tie-rod systems, coupled vertically at about 3-metre intervals, ensure the building’s components and assemblies are held tightly together.
+Continuous self-adjusting steel tie-rod systems, coupled vertically at about three-metre intervals, ensure the building’s components and assemblies are held tightly together.

 Prefabrication: fast and precise

-Remy’s integrated design and use of prefabrication technologies ensured greater precision, with engineered wood products at key column and beam locations, and at critical blocking details.
+Remy’s integrated design and use of prefabrication technologies ensured greater precision, with engineered wood products at key column and beam locations, as well as critical blocking details.
 Prefabrication of walls and other elements of the building envelope sped up construction and reduced waste.

 “Designed with environmental sustainability in mind, the Remy site is an excellent example of providing innovative housing for a wide range of people, including seniors and those with disabilities.”